lextoumbourou/notes/notes/reference/papers/high-fidelity-audio-compression-with-improved-rvqgan.md

 Our model can be trained using the original VQ-VAE codebook and commitment losses.
 See [Neural discrete representation learning](Neural%20discrete%20representation%20learning)

-The equations for the modified codebook learning procedure are written in Appendix A
+The equations for the modified codebook learning procedure are written in Appendix A.

-### 3.3 Quantizer dropout rate
+### 3.3 Quantiser dropout rate

-Quantizer dropout was introduced in SoundStream [46] to train a single compression model with variable bitrate.
+Quantiser dropout was introduced in SoundStream [46] to train a single compression model with variable bitrate.

 The number of quantizers Nq determine the bitrate, so for each input example we randomly sample n ∼ {1, 2, . . . , Nq} and only use the first nq quantizers while training.